You’ll hear the word “escrow” throughout the process of buying a home, but what does it actually mean?

 Here are three common questions about a property in “escrow”.

 What does an escrow agent do? – They are independent of the buyer and seller.
-They hold monies, such as a deposit, while the transaction proceeds.
+They hold monies, such as a deposit, through the process of the transaction.
 In the event someone terminates, depending on the terms of the contract, they would handle giving the deposits to the appropriate parties.

 How long is a home in escrow? – A typical resale home is in escrow for around 30 days, but a buyer and seller can negotiate a longer period if the buyer wants additional time to sell their own home.
 New homes can be much longer depending on when in the build process a home is purchased – if starting from the lot and designing and building from the ground up, a home could be in escrow for over a year.